mborjesson/libpcem/README.md

 This project has been uploaded as-is and will not be actively developed right now.
 If there is a lot of interest for it or if the dynamic recompiler becomes PIC-compliant in the future I might work more on it.

-The code was written and has only been tested on Linux and will likely not work on other sytems, mostly because I have no easy access to Windows- and Mac-systems.
+The code was written and has only been tested on Linux and will likely not work on other systems, mostly because I have no easy access to Windows- and Mac-systems.

 ## How to build

-Run these the first time to generate configuration files:
+Run these commands the first time to generate configuration files:
 ```
 libtoolize
 autoreconf